Author Guidelines

 Authorship

-It is important for the integrity of science and the appropriate attribution of effort that only persons who have had an active role and significant impact on conceptualizing, funding, performing, analyzing, or writing up research be included as authors.
+It is important for the integrity of science and the appropriate attribution of effort that only people who have had an active role and significant impact on conceptualizing, funding, performing, analyzing, or writing up research be included as authors.
 Every person who contributed to the writing of a manuscript must be listed as an author.
 RJAS reserves the rights to question the role that co-authors have played on the work being reported.

 To qualify as an author one should: (i) Have made substantial contributions to conception and design, or acquisition of the data, or analysis and interpretation of the data, (ii) Have been involved in drafting the manuscript or revising it critically for important intellectual content, (iii) Have given final approval of the version to be published, (iv) Agree to be accountable for all aspects of the work in ensuring that questions related to the accuracy of integrity of any part of the work are appropriately investigated and resolved,(v) Each author should have participated sufficiently in the work to take public responsibility for appropriate operation of the content.
 Acquisition of funds, collection of data or general supervision does not justify the authorship.
-Additiona l guidelines can be obtained from the following website;

 http://pub lica tio ne thic s.org/reso urces/guide lines

-Change to Authorship
+Change in Authorship

 Normally there should not be any change in authorship after the manuscript is submitted.
 But in case this happens, a letter requesting to rearrange, add or to remove the author should be sent to the Journal Manager by corresponding author and must include the following: (a) The reason the name should be added or removed or the authors names should be rearranged, (b) written confirmation (e mail, fax or letter) from all authors that they agree with the change.
-In the case of addition or removal of authors, this include confirmation letter of the author to be added or removed.
+In the case of addition or removal of authors, this includes confirmation letter of the author to be added or removed.
 For proper handling the authorship issue, Journal Manager will inform the Journal Editors of any such request and publication of the accepted manuscript will be suspended until authorship has been agreed upon by the Editor.

 Manuscript Evaluation

-Depending on the potentiality of an article, based on the quality, novelty and relevance for publication, the article should be sent to two external peer reviewers to evaluate the suitability of article.
+Every manuscript submitted to RJAS is immediately assessed by an editor for initial process (internal peer review).
+Depending on the potentiality of an article, based on the quality, novelty and relevance for publication, the article should be sent to minimum two external peer reviewers to evaluate the suitability of article.
 The corresponding author is requested to nominate at least three potential reviewers.
-However, the Editor will have the overall authority on selection of reviewers.
+However, the Editor will have the overall authority on the selection of reviewers.
 A time frame of 8 weeks maximum will be given to a reviewer to go through a manuscript and send his or her suggestion to the editor.
-If a reviewer is unable to meet the time frame, the article is given to other relevant reviewer.
+If a reviewer is unable to meet the time frame, the article is given to another relevant reviewer.
 The Editor may establish a rapid review system of special manuscripts.
 Reviewers are advisors of authors and editors.
-The Editor may asking reviewers to make recommendations regarding acceptance or rejection of manuscripts, and should be careful to the provided recommendations; however the final decision belongs to editor.
+The Editor may be asking reviewers to make recommendations regarding acceptance or rejection of manuscripts, and should be careful to the provided recommendations; however, the final decision belongs to editor.
 The editor may reject manuscripts without review, for example if the subject matter is outside the purview of the journal, a manuscript on the same topic is just about to be published, the quality of the manuscript is poor or criteria for the submission of manuscripts are not met.

 Decision making and communication to Authors

 The editor will make a decision about the manuscripts (accept, invite a revision or reject) based on a consideration of all reviewer comments, his own critique and external factors.
-The comments and recommendations of the reviewer should be considered in the decision making, however the judgment of the editor is the most important regarding the suitability of the manuscripts for the journal.
+The comments and recommendations of the reviewer should be considered in the decision making; however, the judgment of the editor is the most important regarding the suitability of the manuscripts for the journal.
 Decisions are communicated to authors by the Editor.

 Plagiarism is the most and serious ethical violation in publication.
 To avoid this, author must acknowledge the work of others.
-Intellectual contribution and originality of every articles are to be defined by the authors and it is the responsibility of authors to be aware of various forms of plagiarism like; the plagiarism of ideas, text, paraphrasing, self-plagiarism which include duplicate publication, splitting data etc.….
-Ignorance of plagiarism and its various form will not be tolerated.
+Intellectual contribution and originality of all articles are to be defined by the authors, and it is the responsibility of authors to be aware of various forms of plagiarism like; the plagiarism of ideas, text, paraphrasing, self-plagiarism which include duplicate publication, splitting data etc. … Ignorance of plagiarism and its various form will not be tolerated.
 If any form of plagiarism is suspected, Editorial Board will immediately stop the processing/publication of the article and seek the explanation from the author(s), and the corresponding author will be asked to provide the response within 30 calendar days, of receiving the letter from the editor.
 All accepted manuscripts will be screened using plagiarism detection software.
 Failure to provide acceptable explanation, the RJAS Editorial Board will determine the fate of the article and the author including actions may be effected; Rejection of the manuscripts, Withdrawal of already published article, and restricting the author(s) from further publication in the RJAS for one year or permanent depending upon the nature of offence

 If there is any claim of intellectual, idea or data theft of a publication work, proof must be provided in the claim for further handling.
 More guidance on plagiarism can be obtained from the follow ing